libriscv/godot-sandbox/README.md

 }
 ```

-Above: The entire script of a simple Coin pickup.
-And a counter that updates a label in the current scene of the player.
+Script of a simple Coin pickup, with a counter that updates a label in the tree of the player.
 This script can be attached to the Coin just like GDScript.

 ### What can I do?